-In dental SEO, that’s where you begin the process.
+When doing search engine optimization for dentists, that’s where you begin the process.
 Think of it as being the same as taking an initial alginate impression of a new patient’s teeth.
 But hang on a minute, there are almost 200,000 practicing dentists in the States, aren’t there?
 Simply typing the word ‘dentist’ into Google will probably get you nowhere.
 Even typing ‘US dentists’ into Google won’t do you any good, it comes up with 75 million ‘hits’.
 You could look down that list for days and weeks and not find yourself.

 Okay, now try typing the specific name of your dental practice, and the town or county you’re in, into Google, or another search engine.
 Bingo!
 You’re right at the top, aren’t you? (at least, right underneath the ‘pay per click’ ads that always appear at the top of page one of Google).

 So you’ve learned your first lesson when it comes to dental SEO, or any other kind of SEO for that matter.
 Language makes a difference.
 So what’s Google doing?
 How does it come up with these seemingly magical figures?